pranjul-jani/School/README.md

-# School
 A Simple Spring Boot application showcasing @OneToMany, @ManyToOne and @ManyToMany relatioship between school entities like (Student, Subject, Teacher)

 Relationship between entities is as follows :

-  1. A Single Subject can be taught by only 1 Teacher, A Teacher can teach many Subjects.
+A Single Subject can be taught by only 1 Teacher, A Teacher can teach many Subjects.
 (ManyToOne relationship between teacher and subject entities)
-  2. A Single Subject can be taken by many Students, A Single Student can be enrolled in many Subjects.
+A Single Subject can be taken by many Students, A Single Student can be enrolled in many Subjects.
 (ManyToMany relationship between student and subject entities)

-Part-One branch:
-Creating the basic project, Creating entities with basic info and no relationship between them, also creating controller, Service and Repository layer to enable basic functionality.
+part-One branch: Creating the basic project, Creating entities with basic info and no relationship between them, also creating controller, Service and Repository layer to enable basic functionality.

-Part-Two branch:
-Creating ManyToOne relatioship between teacher and subject entities and adding new endpoints for this relationship.
+part-Two branch: Creating ManyToOne relatioship between teacher and subject entities and adding new endpoints for this relationship.

-Mater branch:
-Creating ManyToMany relationship between student and Teacher entities and adding new endpoints for this relationship.
+part-3/Main branch: Creating ManyToMany relationship between student and Teacher entities and adding new endpoints for this relationship.